Smoke but no fire: North Shore practises wildfire response and evacuations ahead of summer | CBC News

 Where there's smoke, there's usually fire — but not this week on Vancouver's North Shore.

-The North Shore Emergency Management is simulating a wildfire and conducting a mock evacuation to improve its response in an exercise called Operation Dry Lighting.
+The North Shore Emergency Management is simulating a wildfire and conducting a mock evacuation to improve its response in an exercise called Operation Dry Lightning.

 "Historically, the North Shore has not seen frequent large fires," said Fiona Dercole, director of the emergency response agency.